 Biome turnover and body size evolution in Australian vertebrates

 Temporal trends in global climate have generally been gradual, but have been punctuated by periods of rapid change (think K-Pg boundary).
 Studies of macroevolutionary impacts of short periods of dramatic climatic change far outweigh the longer gradual periods in between dramatic events.
 Using a number of Australian vertebrate radiations, I'm looking at the influence of gradual change to the Australian continent, including biome turnover, and its implications for macroevolutionary patterns (body size) during late Miocene cooling.
-I'll be talking about this research at the Ernst Mayr award symposium at the 2017 Evolution meetings in Portland, USA.
-Come check it out.
+I was lucky enough to talk about this research in the SSB Ernst Mayr award symposium at the 2017 Evolution meetings in Portland, USA, see video above.